 In 2012, researchers at the Harvard School of Public Health analysed two large prospective cohort studies — the Nurses’ Health Study and the Health Professionals Follow-up Study — to determine whether there was a link between ABO blood groups and coronary heart disease.
 Interestingly, the research showed blood groups A and B were 5% and 11% more likely to develop coronary heart disease than O blood groups, with AB presenting the highest risk, at 23%.

-While more research would be required to confirm these findings, a senior author from the study, Lu Qi, said:
+While more research would be required to confirm these findings, in a press release issued by the American Heart Foundation a senior author from the study, Lu Qi, said:

 “While people cannot change their blood type, our findings may help physicians better understand who is at risk for developing heart disease.
 It’s good to know your blood type in the same way you should know your cholesterol or blood pressure numbers.
 If you know you’re at higher risk, you can reduce the risk by adopting a healthier lifestyle, such as eating right, exercising, and not smoking.”